-· · · · · · OSI setup for network elements The OSI parameters must be set up for the NE before OSI associations can be configured in ITM SNC using the Add an NE window.
+OSI setup for network elements The OSI parameters must be set up for the NE before OSI associations can be configured in ITM SNC using the Add an NE window.
 The procedure to configure the NE is as follows: Click on Administer selection on the menubar of the Control Panel or map window.
 A pull-down menu is displayed.
-2. Click on Network .
+2. Click on Network.
 A cascade menu appears.
-3. Select Network Elements .
+3. Select Network Elements.
 The Choose a NE window appears.
 4. To add a NE, click on Add a New NE button.
 5. Enter the TID of the NE.
 (No spaces are allowed in TIDS) 6.
 Enter the Alias of the NE.
 7. Enter logins and passwords for the NE 8.
 Select the NE type 9.
 In the communicate by field select OSI 10.
-Select 2 Associations Maintenance & Memory Admin For any NE setup, the Network Service Access Point (NSAP) must equal the following, where the first 26 digits are the same as the ITM SNC host and xxxxxxxxxxx is the MAC address of the NE: 39840f80000000000000000XXXXXXXXXXXX You can verify the ITM SNC host NSAP address by typing: echo \$SNC_NET In the commands shown in this section: tid represents the Target Identifier of the NE to which the command is addressed.

-ctag represents the correlation tag, which is included in the command and is repeated by the NE in the response to allow you to associate the command and response messages.
+Select 2 Associations Maintenance & Memory Admin For any NE setup, the Network Service Access Point (NSAP) should be assigned in the following format: 39840f80000000000000000XXXXXXXXXXXX (Where XXXXXXXXXXX is the MAC address of the NE) You can verify the ITM SNC host NSAP address by typing: echo \$SNC_NET In the commands shown in this section: tid represents the Target Identifier of the NE to which the command is addressed. ctag represents the correlation tag, which is included in the command and is repeated by the NE in the response to allow you to associate the command and response messages.